shenyu1997/poc-spring-boot/README.md

 # prototype-adam

-*This project "How to" project, show same solution and best practice*
+*This project "How to" project, show some solution and best practice*

 * How to struct/organize your Project/folder
 * How to "Enable common util feature by toggle"